 Today, American forests are strong.
 One-third of the U.S. is forested, totaling 766 million acres.
 And, according to the U.S. Forest Service,

 more than one billion trees are planted in the United States each year.

 More than half of U.S. forestlands are privately owned and carefully managed by about 11 million forest owners who supply 90 percent of the wood to make forest products.
 Demand for forest

 products means continued demand for trees, which encourages forest landowners to grow and replant to ensure forests remain forests – even in places where there are no trees now.
-The forest products industry replants and grows twice as many trees are planted as harvested in the U.S.
+And twice as many trees are planted as harvested in the U.S.

 U.S. forest products manufacturers take unprecedented steps to promote and implement sustainable forest management best practices - it is even a condition of AF&PA membership.
 In 2018, AF&PA members procured 99 percent of the total wood fiber

 used for products through a Certified Fiber Sourcing Program.
 By requiring our wood fiber is sustainably sourced, our members are investing in the future of forests and ensuring they will be plentiful for future generations.